Zhang-Feiran/ERiSS/content/unit_1/chapter_1_1/ordinary_human_inquiry.md

 - people who share little to no similarity in their personal inquiries to increase diversity and the benefit therein

 Once the group is formed, find a common interest among group members and design a mock "Exploration Proposal" with
-- Purpose of the exploration
+- purposes of the exploration
-- Methods of the exploration
+- methods of the exploration
-- Anticipated challenges
+- anticipated challenges
-- Hoped-for outcomes
+- hoped-for outcomes

 The mock "Exploration Proposal" shall be presented in the form of a poster to be presented in the following class.